BytecodeMe/vendor_aokp_resources/documentation/Device_Maintainer_README.md

 ##### *We expect to see proper commit authrship and credit*!

-##### The extras, such as the related submissions and links to projects to be forked will be editted out just before merging.
+##### Note: The extras, such as the related submissions and links to projects to be forked will be editted out just before merging.

 ***